riceissa/issarice.com/wiki/effective-altruism.md

-My internal monologue started to frequently have thoughts like "people are bad", "we are so screwed", "the world is going to end", "we are all going to die", "I hate everything", etc. (Again, it's not like my opinions here have changed this year, but the pattern of thoughts has definitely changed.)
+My internal monologue started to frequently have thoughts like "people are bad", "we are so screwed", "the world is going to end", "we are all going to die", "I hate everything", "Grognor was right about everything", etc.
+(Again, it's not like my opinions here have changed this year, but the pattern of thoughts has definitely changed.)

 Overall, I'm not comfortable considering myself part of the "EA